Spring 2026 Competition

 Please note the following points when readying your submission:

-• Must include a title of no more than 10 words, a short subtitle, an accompanying photograph, and an author bio of three sentences or fewer.
+Must include a title of no more than 10 words, a short subtitle, an optional accompanying photograph, and an author bio of three sentences or fewer.

-• Can be in the following file formats: docx, doc, and rtf.
-YJIA will not accept .pdf files.
+Can be in the following file format: docx.
+We will not accept .pdf files.

-• Must be exclusive to YJIA, unless the article is time-sensitive and the author acknowledges at the time of submission, in writing, that the draft has been sent to other publications.
+Must be exclusive to YJIA, unless the article is time-sensitive and the author acknowledges at the time of submission, in writing, that the draft has been sent to other publications.
+YJIA will not publish articles that have appeared or will appear in other publications or are substantially similar to other works fitting the same description.

 FURTHER NOTES

-YJIA employs a double-blind selection process, where each submission is reviewed multiple times by different members of the editorial team.
+YJIA employs a double-blind selection process, where each submission is reviewed and scored multiple times by different members of the editorial team; where possible, editors with relevant expertise in the content area of the submission will review the submission.

 YJIA enforces a no-tolerance policy on plagiarism.
 Every source referenced in the submission, whether implicitly or explicitly, must be cited, even if the source in question is by the author.
+If citations are not included where they are required, the submission will be disqualified.
 Authors are responsible for complying with copyright laws and must acknowledge that all work is original and their own.

 ABOUT YJIA